 Execution steps as in LoadCOADataLoad.dtsx

-Check if any new files are available .
+Check if any new files are available in the Incoming Files Directory.

 Initialize the process of loading data by creating a record in ETL.dataload with the details on feed name (L for COA), type of feed (F for Full) and the status as S for started.